Building a startup from the ground up is exciting. This is your opportunity to change the world.

 Asking freelancers about the deliverables every hour is the easiest way to turn them off and prevent them from doing an excellent job for you.

-Being a scope creep to freelancers won’t help you get more done.
+Being a scope creeper to freelancers won’t help you get more done.
 On the contrary, freelancers might not complete the agreed-upon work as a result.

 Hiring an agency to operate your startup allows you to leverage their skills and expertise.
 This enables you to achieve your business goals in the shortest amount of time.